RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-25-linuxbarbados-is-global.markdown

 The group is based in the Barbados on the campus of the University of the West Indies.
 Enthusiasts who don’t live in Barbados can participate _live_ online.
 So far the group has used Google Hangout for video.
 Other video solutions will be considered as the group continues to grow.

 ###Next Steps
 Organizers [Maurice Beckles](http://www.meetup.com/LinuxBarbados/members/143194822/) and [Michael Layne](http://www.meetup.com/LinuxBarbados/members/153574612/) have exciting plans for the group.
-Take a look at the LinuxBarbados calendar, and join [LinuxBarbados](http://linuxbarbados.org) online if you want to be notified about future events.
+Take a look at the LinuxBarbados calendar, and join [LinuxBarbados](http://linuxbarbados.org) online if you want to hear about future events.

-We look forward to seeing you!
+Whether you live in the Caribbean or in Antarctica, we look forward to seeing you!